MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 1.10.
 Google offers a customer-friendly pricing

-- Sub-hour billing - for compute, data processing, and other services
+- Sub-hour billing - for the compute, data processing, and other services
 - Discounts for sustainable use - automatically applied to virtual machine use over 25% a month
 - Discounts for committed use - pay less for steady, long-term workloads
 - Discounts for pre-emptive use - pay less for interruptible workloads